Smeg coffee grinder review: for $300, are they out of their grind?

 I did a taste test in a French press.
 I poured two cups of hot water into the French press, let it steep for ten minutes and then plunged.
 The crema was a really deep hazelnut color, which is always a good sign.
 It looked really smooth too, so I was hopeful.
 The resulting coffee was a really smooth, rich cup.

 I selected the grind setting 15, so I could taste the middle grind.
 Once again, the Smeg grinder churned out my grounds quietly and quickly.
 These were a fairly consistent texture, but I would say that they were closer to a medium-coarse grind.
 They were a little finer than sea salt, with a few larger boulders.
-They would be perfect for a Siphon coffee maker or pour over.
+They would be perfect for a Siphon coffee maker or pour-over.

 Again, I could see a really good, dark, velvety crema.
 This is a combination of the grind, beans, and water quality.
 It translated to a smooth, slightly more acidic and bitter coffee.
 It was still really nice and the coffee flavors had been extracted well.

 I selected setting 30, expecting a really coarse grind.
 Given how fine the fine grind was, I prepared myself for half beans to be dropped into the grounds container.
 However, when I looked at the texture, there was almost no difference between the coarse and medium grind.
 These would have been fine for a French press or cold brew coffee, but they didn’t result in a flavor profile that was very different from the medium grind.
-Smeg’s speciality is definitely fine grinds.
+Smeg’s specialty is definitely fine grinds.

 We didn’t have a solid portafilter to hand.
 I used a small one in the portafilter holder that comes with the grinder.
 The coffee grounds went everywhere.
 This was my fault, because it wasn’t a normal portafilter.
 However, without any sides or containers, it’s best practice to hold your portafilter close to the grinder.
 There’s a metal disk that sits underneath the portafilter holder, catching any stray grinds and giving a neat finish.